lagimik/PartnerCrucible/DataAISolutionArea-AzureOpenAI.md

 [Learning About Generative AI](https://www.youtube.com/watch?v=Ch6KE7KxHGM) | @John Savill explores the Generative AI concepts and services | YouTube
 [Azure OpenAI as a central capability with Azure API Management](https://github.com/Azure/enterprise-azureai) | Unleash the power of Azure OpenAI to your application developers in a secure & manageable way with Azure API Management and Azure Developer CLI | GitHub
 [Security for AI: How to Secure and govern AI usage](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/security-for-ai-how-to-secure-and-govern-ai-usage/ba-p/4082269) |  detailed guidance on implementing the controls for securing and governing AI usage| Tech Community
+[AI Industry Use Cases: Insights and Priorities from the Field](https://assetsprod.microsoft.com/mpn/en-us/industry-ai-use-cases-and-tech-patterns.ppt) | This deck provides high priority AI industry use cases.
+It is meant to help prioritize use cases for a customer and then link that business use cases to technical assets to facilitate implementation. | Microsoft Partners
+[AI-powered Use Cases and Technical Patterns for Key Organizational Functions](https://assetsprod.microsoft.com/mpn/en-us/rooms-of-the-house-use-cases-and-tech-patterns.ppt) |  This deck provides high priority AI use cases for key organizational functions.
+It is meant to help prioritize use cases for a customer and then link that business use cases to technical assets to facilitate implementation. | Microsoft Partners

 ## Azure OpenAI Services